vestrel00/contacts-android/docs/debug/debug-contacts-provider-tables.md

 If the read permission `android.permission.READ_CONTACTS` is not granted, the debug functions will not print any table rows.

-## Logging Blocked Number Provider tables
+## Debugging other tables

-To log Blocked Number Provider tables, read [Debug the Blocked Number Provider tables](./../debug/debug-blockednumber-provider-tables.md).
+To debug Blocked Number Provider tables, read [Debug the Blocked Number Provider tables](./../debug/debug-blockednumber-provider-tables.md).

+To debug SIM Contacts table, read [Debug the Sim Contacts table](./../debug/debug-sim-contacts-tables.md).